 How to work with your special section writer

-By Susan Burnell, APR
+By Susan H. Burnell, APR

 An advertorial or special advertising section is a great opportunity for you to tell your company’s story.
+It typically offers readers

-It typically offers readers newsworthy information and insights about “big picture” issues and trends,
+newsworthy information and insights about “big picture” issues and trends, along with fresh, positive, interesting facts or success

-along with fresh, positive, interesting facts or success stories about your company.
+stories about your company.

-If your organization has made a print advertising purchase that entitles you to advertorial or special
+If your organization has made a print advertising purchase that entitles you to advertorial or special section content, the writer assigned

-section content, the writer assigned to the project is your greatest ally.
+to the project is your greatest ally.

-Sometimes, there is a disconnect between the person who buys the ad and the person who works
+Sometimes, there is a disconnect between the person who buys the ad and the person who works with the writer.
+Or, your company

-sure what to expect.
-These tips can help you save a lot of time and make the process go more
+has never participated in a special section before and you aren’t sure what to expect.
+These tips can help you save a lot of time and

 Be available